wp-plugins/simple-history/readme.txt

 3. The RSS feed with changes, as shown in Firefox.

 == Changelog ==

+= 0.3.7 =
+- Directly after installation of Simple History you could view the history RSS feed without using any secret.
+Now a secret is automatically set during installation.

 = 0.3.6 =
 - Made the RSS-feature a bit easier to find: added a RSS-icon to the dashboard window - it's very discrete, you can find it at the bottom right corner.
 On the Simple History page it's a bit more clear, at the bottom, with text and all.
 Enjoy!